-Weekly newsletters and Twitter round-ups are where the real value is, and can be considered active consumption with focus, as you invest a small amount of time, once a week — Saturday morning with coffee, perhaps — catching up on the best material you intentionally selected.
+Weekly newsletters and Twitter round-ups are where the real value is, and can be considered active consumption with focus, as you invest a small amount of time — Saturday morning with coffee, perhaps — catching up on the best material you intentionally selected.

 Weekly content is so valuable because after following this approach for a while you begin to see trends and patterns, and realise that the good stuff will bubble up to the top if you give it time.

-If you find that this works for you, and want to push back on the daily scroll even more, recent well-reviewed books, conferences, and your discipline's fundamentals (CS algorithms and data structures, for example) are your gold standard, and you can safely let all the other stuff go.
+If you find that this works for you, push back on the daily scroll even more.
+Invest your new time in recent well-reviewed books and conferences, safely letting the other stuff go.